Qyuzet/aspnet-nextjs-tailwind--overview-paper/README.md

 ## Project Overview

 This project investigates the impact of digital transformation on enhancing scalability and accelerating business operations to support economic growth.
-It evaluates the effectiveness of Next.js and Tailwind CSS in modern web development and compares these frameworks with ASP.NET, especially in the context of large-scale enterprise applications.
+It evaluates the effectiveness of Next.js and Tailwind CSS in modern web development and compares these frameworks with ASP.NET, especially in the context of large-scale enterprise applications..

 ![image](https://github.com/Qyuzet/ASP.NET-NextJs-Tailwind-Overview-Paper/assets/93258081/a04a26ef-43ed-4e07-850d-deb646a5d921)